A springtime forage for wild garlic, a family recipe, and a delicious sandwich

 Pesto, a sauce born in Genoa in northern Italy, has long been made with crushed garlic, basil, and pine nuts, blended with olive oil and Parmigiano Reggiano—sometimes with Fiore Sardo, a sheep’s milk cheese.

 Pistou, its French cousin, is a simpler mix of basil, garlic, and olive oil.
-No nuts.
-Though it also includes Italian cheese.
-Pistou comes from Nice in Provence, where Mediterranean olive oil replaces butter, and more herbs and vegetables are added to the traditional French cuisine.
+Unlike pesto, it contains no nuts.
+However, it does include Italian cheese.
+Pistou comes from Nice in Provence, where Mediterranean olive oil replaces butter, and, additionally, more herbs and vegetables are incorporated into traditional French cuisine.

 Both names come from the Latin pestare, meaning “to pound.”
 Traditionally, both sauces were made using a mortar and pestle.
 That slow preparation still has its charm.